 A Heritage Preserved In Numbers: The Mustang Since 1962

-Just about a week ago, the editor of the Muscle Mustangs and Fast Ford Magazine, Evan J Smith teased a special Mustang on his Instagram account.
-The rather inconspicuous looking convertible version was painted Wimbledon White, a colour known to be Ford’s way of saying ‘it’s a big one’.
-Ford had earlier used the same paint in 2015 to celebrate the 50th Anniversary Edition Mustangs.
+About a week ago, editor of the Muscle Mustangs and Fast Ford Magazine, Evan J Smith teased a special Mustang on his Instagram account.
+The convertible muscle car was painted in Wimbledon White, a colour known to be Ford’s way of saying ‘it’s a big one’.
+Ford had earlier used the paint in 2015 to celebrate the 50th Anniversary Edition Mustangs.

 A day later, Smith posted another photo of the supremo.
-The 10 millionth Mustang was finally out of the production line at Ford’s Flat Rock manufacturing plant in Michigan.
+The 10 Millionth Mustang was finally out of the production line at the Flat Rock manufacturing plant in Michigan.

 The inception of the Mustang ‘culture’ dates back to 1962 when Ford launched Project T-5 under the Fairlane Group, a committee of Ford managers that was led by Lee Iacocca.

 Here’s a look at the Mustang over the years.

 Lee Iacocca spearheaded the operations of Project T-5 while his Assistant General Manager and Chief Engineer Donald N. Frey took over as the head engineer.